aamnah/notes/README.md

 - [ ] (in progress) Add Recent posts tp the Home page
 - [ ] Add sitemap
 - [ ] Add RSS feed

+## Notes

+- consider moving this blog to aamnah.com/blog, for SEO reasons. aamnah.com would then become the home page of this gatsby site..